Emotional Health & Wellbeing

 Mental Health Champion: Brian McCollum

-School Counselor and Designated Safeguarding Lead: Sonia Davies
+School Counsellor and Designated Safeguarding Lead: Sonia Davies

 Well Being Officer: